 Anna’s responsibilities include management of the Web of Science Editors to define best practice, implement standard operating procedures and to promote unity across the global editorial team.

 Esheeta Mangalpara, Deputy Executive Editor, Web of Science

 Esheeta’s responsibilities include management of the Web of Science editors to ensure consistent application of editorial policies, as well as managing workloads and priorities across the global editorial team.

 Aina Borras, Senior Editor, Bibliometrics & Data Visualisation, Web of Science

 Aina is leading the effort to define the internal technology platforms needed to support Web of Science editors make objective, data-driven decisions and work as efficiently as possible.

-Dr. Mila Cahue, Head of Editorial Outreach, Web of Science
+Dr. Mireia Guardingo, Head of Editorial Outreach, Web of Science

-Mila has responsibility for ensuring the Web of Science editorial policies, selection process and evaluation criteria are clearly understood by Clarivate Analytics colleagues, customers and the broader scholarly and research communities.
+Mireia has responsibility for ensuring the Web of Science editorial policies, selection process and evaluation criteria are clearly understood by publishers, Clarivate colleagues, customers and the broader scholarly and research communities.